engrmahabub/wee/syntax/syntax.md

 ```
 let a:= 10

-; single branch
+-- single branch
 is a = 10 ?
    put 'yes'
-is.
+is;

-; two branches
+-- two branches
 is a < 5 ?
   put 'yes'
 no:
   put 'no'
-is.
+is;

-; multiple branches
+-- multiple branches
 is a < 0    ?
   put 'yes'
 no:is a > 5 ?